syedhassaanahmed/syedhassaanahmed/README.md

 - As a manager/lead, if things go well, give your team the credit.
 If things go badly, take the blame yourself.
 - Always keep learning.
 Teach yourself multiple ways of solving the same problem.
-- The term "best practices" is relative.
+- The term *best practices* is relative.
 Best practices change over time.
-Be prepared to re-learn.
+Be prepared to unlearn and re-learn.
 - People over processes.
 - New systems are best designed by a small numbers of minds, not committees.
 - Judge people on their contributions, not on how confident they seem.